Easy Printable Appositive Worksheets

-Using these appositives worksheets makes an appositive easy to recognize.
-It repeats its antecedent or renames the noun.
+- An appositive is a word that repeats its antecedent or renames the noun.

-It's usually marked by punctuation and this is usually a comma or a pair of commas; and it takes the same case as its antecedent, or head noun for subjects, objects, possessives.
+It's usually marked by punctuation, usually a comma or a pair of commas.
+It takes the same case as its antecedent, or head noun for subjects (nominatives), objects, and possessives.

 Words, phrases, and clauses can be used in apposition to their antecedent.
 They simply repeat what the word in apposition meant.
 The same goes for phrases and clauses as for words.